jeffshaul/express-webpack-bones/README.md

 # express-webpack-bones
-Scaffolding of an Express server serving a frontend built by Webpack
+Scaffolding of an Express server serving a frontend built by Webpack.

 1. clone
 2. `npm install`